pydata/xarray/doc/dask.rst

     xr.open_mfdataset('my/files/*.nc', parallel=True)

-This function will automatically concatenate and merge dataset into one in the simple cases that it understands (see :py:func:`~xarray.auto_combine` for the full disclaimer).
+This function will automatically concatenate and merge datasets into one in the simple cases that it understands (see :py:func:`~xarray.auto_combine` for the full disclaimer).
 By default, :py:meth:`~xarray.open_mfdataset` will chunk each netCDF file into a single Dask array; again, supply the ``chunks`` argument to